syncfusion-content/windowsforms-docs/WindowsForms/skinmanager/Getting-Started.md

 ## Apply Themes to Entire Application

-Apply themes for all the forms present in entire applicationby setting in single place.
-This application level support of skinmanager can be enabled by using `ApplicationVisualTheme` property.
+Apply themes for all the forms present in entire application by setting in single place.
+This application level support of skin manager can be enabled by using `ApplicationVisualTheme` property.
 It can be applied before the main form gets initialized.

 {% tabs %}
 {% highlight c# %}